nealey/homepage/papers/pid1.md

+---
-Title: Futzing with PID 1
+title: Futzing with PID 1
+---

 I've been working with somebody who,
 I think,